Tips for Writing a Galley Letter

 Brevity is King

-At most, a strong and effective galley letter should be four or five paragraphs: an opening, paragraph about the book and what is unique about it, biblio information, paragraph about the author and a conclusion with your contact information listed.
+At most, a strong and effective galley letter should be four or five paragraphs: an opening, a paragraph about the book and what is unique about it, biblio information, a paragraph about the author and a conclusion with your contact information listed.
 Do not make it longer than one page!
 Use single spacing with a double space between paragraphs.
 If you have a few top-notch endorsements, it’s fine to have a second sheet listing them.

 You want to put your best foot forward with reviewers and by following the tips above, you will be in the game.
 Happy writing!